 Conclusion:

 We not only extended the previous results of social context priming on duration perception to a general group membership effect but also demonstrated the effect with younger population.
 We also showed that the effect is stronger for 20 sec duration.
 In Experiment 1 participants from Hindu group perceived the duration to be longer when they were told that the sound clip is from Hindu festival compared to the other Hindu group who were told that sound clip is from Muslim festival.
 Similar trend was also seen for the Muslim participants although not significant.
 Thus experiment 1 demonstrated the effect of in-group priming effect on duration perception.
 Muslim participants showed longer reproduction for both Hindu festival as well as Muslim festival priming.
-This could be explained via familiarity effect, because Muslims participants are more familiar with Hindu festival as Hindu being in majority.
+This could be explained via familiarity effect, because Muslims participants are more familiar with Hindu festival as Hindus occur in majority.
 Experiment 2 showed that the in-group priming effect is stronger for 20 sec duration compared to other durations (1 sec, 5 sec, and 10 sec).
-Further studies are needed to completely understand the how the in-group priming effect influences duration perception.
+Further studies are needed to completely understand that how the in-group priming effect influences duration perception.

 References: